BabylonJS/Extensions/DynamicTerrain/documentation/dynamicTerrainExamples.md

         }

 ```
-The hills have a different height depending on their positions on the map.
+The hills have a different elevations depending on their positions on the map.

 Let's create then a dynamic terrain from this map :
 ```javascript